achawathe/Banking-project-springboot/README.md

 - User Creation, Updating, Listing, and Deletion
 - Account Creation (opening), Updating, Listing, and Deletion (closing)
     - Account Linking to a Single User (Many to One Unidirectional)
-    - Logging of account opening, as well as closing in the Transactions database
+    - Logging of account opening (creation), as well as closing (deletion) in the Transactions database
 - Transaction Logging and Listing
     - Transactions containing the following data:
-        - Account To (Linked)
+        - Account To (Linked, Many to One Unidirectional)
-        - Account From (Linked)
+        - Account From (Linked, Many to One Unidirectional)
-        - User Linked to
+        - User Linked to (Many to One Unidirectional)
         - Amount
         - Transaction types (opening, closing, transfer, withdrawal, deposit)
     - Each time a transaction has been made, it is logged